Skip to main content

 See the troubleshooting section if you run into issues with recreating resources.

-With a single valid ACM cert for your domains, the alb-controller is able to register your domain to the ALB.
-The ALB is able to do this by recognizing the valid certificate in ACM.
+With a single valid ACM cert for your domains, the ALB controller (managed by EKS Auto Mode) registers your domain to the ALB.
+The ALB recognizes the valid certificate in ACM automatically.
 This is why we need to ensure we have a valid certificate for our domains.

 You can validate your cert is picked up by the ALB by checking the ALB's target group.
 You should see the certificate listed under the Certificates tab.